codephillip/adidastest-docs-repo/docs/arch.rst

 Architecture diagram
 =================

-This contains instructions on how to test the deployed production system on GKE
+Description of the GCP tools used in production

 Tools and Specs
 ----------------